 Zurriaguz, Virginia L., and A. Álvarez.
 2014.
 Shape variation in presacral vertebrae of saltasaurine titanosaurs (Dinosauria, Sauropoda).
 Historical Biology 26(6):801–809. doi:10.1080/08912963.2013.858248

+Zurriaguz, Virginia, Agustín Martinelli, Guillermo W. Rougier and Martín D. Ezcurra.
+2017.
+A saltasaurine titanosaur (Sauropoda: Titanosauriformes) from the Angostura Colorada Formation (upper Campanian, Cretaceous) of northwestern Patagonia, Argentina.
+Cretaceous Research 75:101-114. doi:10.1016/j.cretres.2017.03.016

 Figure Captions

 Figure 1.
 Schematic illustration of a sauropod dorsal rib.
 A. Representative dorsal vertebra, in anterior view, with diapophysis and parapophysis labeled: these are the part of the vertebra that the rib articulates with.
-B. Representative dorsal rib, shown in “anterior view” as described in the Anatomical Nomenclature section, with capitulum, tuberculum and shaft labeled.
+B. Representative dorsal rib, shown in “anterior view” as described in the Anatomical Nomenclature section, with the capitulum, tuberculum and shaft labeled.
 The principal directions are illustrated: proximal towards the articulation with the vertebra and distal away from it along the shaft; medial towards the body core and lateral towards skin.
 C. The articulated rib cage of a mounted sauropod in left dorsolateral view with a single dorsal rib highlighted to emphasize that, due to the parapophyses being located more anteriorly than the diapophyses, the ribs do not lie in a plane perpendicular to the longitudinal axis of the torso.
 Part A modified from dorsal vertebra 4 of Camarasaurus supremus AMNH 5760’/D-X-131 in anterior view (Osborn and Mook 1921:plate 70); part B from left rib 4 (mirrored) of Camarasaurus supremus AMNH 5761/R-A-24 in anterior view (Osborn and Mook 1921:figure 71); part C photograph by author of the mounted skeleton of the Apatosaurus louisae holotype CM 3018 in the public gallery of the Carnegie Museum, in right dorsolateral view, reversed.

 Figure 2.
 Brachiosaurus altithorax holotype FMNH PR 25107, right dorsal rib “Rib A” in posterior view with proximal to the left.
-A. The whole proximal half of the rib; a distal portion also exists, of similar length but without interesting features.
-B. Close-up of the tuberculum, showing a complex structure of support structures that show signs of speculative reconstruction.
-Red circles highlight two possible sites of the “second tubercle” referred to by Riggs (1901:549, 1903:303, 1904:239) based on Marsh’s (1896:figure 7–8) illustration, reproduced in Figure 4.
+A. The whole proximal half of the rib; a distal portion also exists, of similar length but without features relevant to this study.
+B. Close-up of the tuberculum, highlighting the complex network of support structures that show signs of speculative reconstruction.
+Red circles highlight two possible sites of the “second tubercle” referred to by Riggs (1901:549, 1903:303, 1904:239) based on Marsh’s illustration (1896:figure 7–8), reproduced in Figure 4.
 C. Close-up of the pneumatic foramen in the shaft of the rib, showing natural bone texture around the margin and no indication of breakage.

 Figure 3.
 Brachiosaurus altithorax holotype FMNH PR 25107, left dorsal rib “Rib B”.
 A. The whole rib, posterior face in proximal view.
 Foreshortening makes the shaft look shorter and narrower than it actually is: the position of the rib between two shelves makes it impossible to photograph in true posterior view.
 B. Close-up of the pneumatic opening in the tuberculum in medial view, with anterior to the bottom.
 C. Red-cyan anaglyph of the same, indicating the form and depth of the fossa.

 Figure 4.
-A cervical rib of Apatosaurus ajax (specimen number unknown), as illustrated by Marsh (1896:figure 7–8).
-Marsh’s original captioning is included.
+A cervical rib of Apatosaurus ajax (specimen number unknown), as illustrated by Marsh (1896:figure 7–8), including the original caption.
 Note the “posterior process” marked as “r” in the illustration.
-This is probably the “second tubercle” referred to by Riggs (1901:549, 1903:303, 1904:239), and which he considered some part of one or more of the Brachiosaurus ribs to be homologous with.
+This is probably the “second tubercle” referred to by Riggs (1901:549, 1903:303, 1904:239), which he considered some part of one or more of the Brachiosaurus ribs to be homologous with.